 Moving to a new school is an important step and should not be taken lightly.
 Sometimes it is necessary because of a house move to a new area.
 Sometimes it is a matter of parental preference for the proposed new school.
 If you are not moving address and would like to change your child’s school, you should take the following into consideration:

-• A change of school may only move the problem rather than solve it.
-It is therefore much better to try to sort any problems with the school before considering a transfer, particularly if your child is involved in carrying out coursework, controlled assessments or preparing for final examinations.
+- A change of school may only move the problem rather than solve it.
+It is therefore much better to try to sort out any problems with the school before considering a transfer, particularly if your child is involved in carrying out coursework, controlled assessments or preparing for final examinations.

 Nevertheless, parents have the right to transfer to a new school whether there is a house move or not.
 Whether a new school is in the best interests of a child is a matter for a parent to decide – we very much encourage parents to discuss any potential move with staff and the headteacher of the current school to try and resolve the problems.

-As part of the application process, the Headteacher at your child’s current school will always be notified of the request to change schools and will receive a copy of your application form and a request to submit information to help consideration of your case.
+As part of the application process, the Headteacher at your child’s current school will always be notified of the request to change schools and to provide any additional information to help consideration of your case.

 You must apply if you wish to transfer schools